Joseph Waksberg: Later years

-After 33 years of service, Waksberg retired from the Census Bureau and joined Westat, a statistical research firm in Rockville MD USA.
+After 33 years of service, Waksberg retired from the Census Bureau and joined Westat, a statistical research firm in Rockville, Maryland.

 While at Westat he and Warren Mitofsky developed the Mitofsky-Waksberg (MW) method of random digit dialing (Waksberg, 1978).
 This article has been cited in various statistical and social science journals nearly 2,000 times.
 In 1986, Kalton and Anderson noted that the method was especially useful for sampling rare populations.
 The MW method has been particularly useful in identifying persons to use as controls from the general population in case-control studies.

-In the early 1970s unrestricted random sampling of telephone numbers in the US was extremely inefficient for household sampling.
+In the early 1970s unrestricted random sampling of telephone numbers in the United States was extremely inefficient for household sampling.
 The MW method treated the first eight digits in the sorted list of phone numbers as clusters (known as 100-banks), screened clusters by phoning a randomly selected number in a sample 100-bank and retaining a cluster only if the contacted number was residential.
 In a retained cluster additional 2-digit numbers were appended to the 8-digit cluster number and phoned to obtain the desired sample size.

 In 1967 he was asked by Mitofsky to consult for the CBS television network on election night predictions, a post he maintained through the 1994 elections.
 In 1966 CBS based its predictions on set of key precincts in every state.
 In most states, the system worked well but gave poor predictions in a few states like Maryland.
 The issue in Maryland was that precincts whose party vote-split changed substantially from the previous election were thrown out as being either outliers or errors.
 The reported vote in those precincts turned out to be correct, and their removal produced an incorrect prediction in the governor's race.
 Based on the recommendation of Waksberg and Mitofsky, CBS switched to probability samples of precincts with none being replaced.